LibreCat/Catmandu-Store-Elasticsearch/README.md

 This store expects version 1.0 or higher of the Elasticsearch server.

-To talk to older versions of Elasticsearch the approriate client should be installed.
+To talk to older versions of Elasticsearch the appropriate client should be installed.

     # Elasticsearch 2.x
     cpanm Search::Elasticsearch::Client::2_0::Direct